 Step 4: Make AI Spend Visible in Code Review

-This connects directly to the DORA 2026 telemetry data: across 22,000 developers, throughput is up but median PR review time is up 441% and incidents per PR are up 242.7% as AI-generated code volume grows.
+This connects directly to the April 2026 DORA ROI of AI-Assisted Software Development report: across 22,000 developers, throughput is up but median PR review time is up 441% and incidents per PR are up 242.7% as AI-generated code volume grows.
 Spending more on AI coding tool costs is not the same as shipping more software.
-Code review is where the calibration has to happen.
 We covered the upstream pattern in the AI code review bottleneck piece.

 Step 5: Negotiate Annual Commits With Carve-Outs

-This converts AI coding tool costs from a runaway opex line into a known fixed cost with elastic capacity, and gives finance a real AI dev tool budget to plan against.
-The Vertice SaaS Inflation Index put SaaS inflation at 13.2% in 2025 — five times G7 consumer inflation — with 28% of renewals delivering reduced value at flat or higher prices.
+The Vertice SaaS Inflation Index put SaaS inflation at 13.2% in March 2026 — five times G7 consumer inflation — with 28% of renewals delivering reduced value at flat or higher prices.
 Annual commits with carve-outs are the only renewal posture that protects against another silent meter change.
 We cover the broader pattern in SaaS spend management.

 AI Coding Tool Cost Comparison 2026: Cursor vs Copilot vs Claude Code vs Codex